 The story of the ancient Middle East is one that the Penn Museum can tell uniquely well: the Museum was founded in 1887 to house artifacts from its expedition to Nippur, the first American-led archaeological project in the region.
 Since then, the Museum has excavated an unparalleled constellation of sites in the Middle East, where active research continues today.
-The Middle East Galleries highlight the Museum’s pioneering research, with updates as we make new discoveries each year.
+The Middle East Galleries highlight the Museum’s pioneering research, centering cultural heritage work as we make new discoveries each year.

 The inscription on this calcite disk marks the world’s first identifiable author as a woman —the high priestess Enheduanna.
 B16665